Working hours and tasks

 18

-There is no hourly compensation for meetings held in the school management team and research committee, as they form part of the duties of the head of department and research programme director, respectively.
+There is no hourly compensation for meetings held in the school management team, as they form part of the duties of the head of department.

 Supervision and assessments